Parks & Recreation Projects

 The city uses voter-approved capital improvement funds, impact fees and funding from the Adams County Open Space tax and Colorado Lottery to complete parks, recreation and golf projects.

-The city strives to create quality park and recreation areas that best suit the community by involving residents through online surveys and forums and the Parks, Recreation & Golf Advisory Committee.
+The city strives to create quality park and recreation areas that best suit the community by involving residents through online surveys and forums and the Parks, Recreation & Golf Commission.

 CIP Map shows projects throughout the city.